PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 compiled for the win 32 api, and so it is using the native UI.
 Importantly, it supports the ANSI term.

-The problem for me with emacs-X11 is
+The problem for me with `emacs-X11` is that the window of the application is not recognized as anything else but `Xwin`.
+That makes it impossible to connect a command set in my voice recognition program to the window.

+The problem with `emacs-X11` for everyone is that it requires the X server to be running under `cygwin`: it is resource hungry, and it slows down Windows noticeably.
+The `emacs-w32` is without doubt snappier.

-I went with the latest version, that is 26.3 (November 2019).
+I went with the latest version of `emacs-w32`, that is 26.3 (November 2019).
 The packages to download are `emacs-w32` and `emacs-common`.

+### Git

+The Emacs package `magit` is a really convenient and intuitive wrapper to Git.
+If you wish to use it under `cygwin`, it is imperative that you install the `git` `cygwin` package.
+Otherwise Emacs would probably try to use a Windows `git` instead of the `cygwin` one, and `magit` would fail to bring up `emacsclient` when committing.

 ## Starting Emacs

 The quickest way to get started is to copy the `.emacs.d` directory from this repository to your home folder under `cygwin` (for instance `/home/YourName`).
 Then also unzip the `ctags58.7z` in the home folder ("Extract here" of 7-zip).

 Then, if you execute `emacs-w32` in the `cygwin` shell you should get a fully functional Emacs window.
 Please be patient, Emacs will first download and install a handful of packages from the web.
 This only happens the first time Emacs starts.

 If you wish, this default set up may be modified as described below.